Our Filmmakers pitch their projects to an acclaimed group of decision makers from around the world

 Managing Director of the IDFA BERTHA FUND – the Netherlands

-In 15 years the IDFA Bertha Fund has developed into an internationally renowned institution with a broad network supporting over 500 documentaries projects and film organisations in Africa, Asia, Eastern Europe, the Middle-East and Latin America.
+In 22 years the IDFA Bertha Fund has developed into an internationally renowned institution with a broad network supporting over 600 documentaries projects and film organizations in Africa, Asia, Eastern Europe, the Middle East and Latin America.

 Doc’s Up – France